| (previously known as Procris tricolor) PROCRIDINAE, ZYGAENIDAE, ZYGAENOIDEA | (donherbisonevans@yahoo.com) and Peter Cunningham & Stella Crossley |

 The adult moth is rather wasp-like, having a black body with white bands, and a red collar around its head.
 The wings are black but lose the scales readily to become partly transparent.
 The moth has a wingspan of about 2 cms.

-The species is found over the southern half of Australia, including
+The species has been found in the southern half of Australia, including

 The species name actually covers a complex of several unrelated species, which are superficially similar, but which can only be distinguished by microscopic examination of the genitalia.